 In summary, it is clear that the use of the $\bar x=\xi_q$ scaling variable effectively provides the closest $F_T^{\CF}$ approximation to the real one, and extends the kinematic range of validity of CF to the largest $x_B$ value that can be achieved considering only external variables.
 The validity of CF is naturally extended at larger $Q^2$, where mass effects are suppressed by an inverse of power of the photon virtuality and become sizable only in an increasingly narrow region close to the kinematic threshold, see Figure~\ref{fig:ratio_FT_Q2}.

-As observed many times, however, the CF cross section at leading twist misses the transverse momentum effects, which are parametrically of the same order of magnitude as the mass effects successfully incorporated in $\xi_q$.
-The ``missing'' $\kTsq$ corrections can be nonetheless estimated by choosing $\bar x = \xiqnew$, and are shown as a dashed orange line in Figures~\ref{fig:ratio_FT} and \ref{fig:ratio_FT_Q2}.
-The exact calculation is largely reproduced in this way, showing that maximizing the range of validity of a factorized calculation requires control over transverse-motion-induced power corrections.
-Even though these are beyond the scope of our leading twist calculation, one can handle their contribution to the cross section either by extending collinear factorization to higher-twist~\cite{Qiu:1988dn,Ellis:1982cd}, or by utilizing a TMD formalism where these are taken into account at parton distribution level \cite{Bacchetta:2006tn,Collins:2011zzd}.
-We will discuss this point more extensively at the end of this Section.
+As observed many times, however, the CF cross section at leading twist misses transverse momentum effects, which are of the same order of magnitude, parametrically, as the mass effects successfully incorporated in $\xi_q$.
+The ``missing'' $\kTsq$ corrections can nonetheless be theoretically estimated by choosing $\bar x = \xiqnew$, and are shown as a dashed orange line in Figures~\ref{fig:ratio_FT} and \ref{fig:ratio_FT_Q2}.
+The model DIS calculation is largely reproduced in this way, showing that maximizing the range of validity of a factorized calculation requires one to control transverse-motion-induced power corrections.
+Even though these are beyond the scope of our leading twist calculation, one can handle their contribution to the cross section either by extending collinear factorization to higher-twist~\cite{Qiu:1988dn,Ellis:1982cd} or by utilizing a TMD formalism, where these are taken into account at parton distribution level \cite{Bacchetta:2006tn,Collins:2011zzd}.
+We will discuss this point more extensively in Section~\ref{sec:beyond_LT}.